Written by Keith Bishop, Clinical Nutritionist, Cancer Coach, and Retired Pharmacist

 At the time of this blog publication, the following cancers are impacted by methylglyoxal:

-Certain foods can predispose the body to produce more methylglyoxal.
+Certain foods can predispose the body to increased methylglyoxal production.
 These include:

 Processed Foods are a Problem!™